symbol-systems/iq/iq-docs/docs/CODERS.md

 - **Apache Camel**: A semantic data management for storing and querying RDF-based knowledge.

-- **LangChain4J**: Library to manage embeddings and vector search for multiple vendors.

 - **Quarkus**: Efficient and resource optimized runtime.

 ## Behavior and functionality of agents.